Got a question? We've got an answer.

 I was home schooled.
 Is the application process different?

 No, it's all the same.
 Like everyone else, you'll need to complete an application, send in your ACT or SAT scores, and submit your high school records.
-You'll find more detail here.
+Visit our Undergraduate Admissions page for more information,

 What is an ACT/SAT?
 Which one does KCAD require?

 The ACT and SAT are national college admission exams that test your skills and knowledge in English, mathematics, reading, and science.
 To be considered for admission to KCAD, you must take one of these tests.
 Either one is fine.
-For more information on the ACT or SAT, click here.
+View more information on the ACT or SAT for further details.

 What is a GPA?
 How is it calculated?